Gageco/gagecoMain/about.md

 While I was interning their, I was tasked with finding applications for machine learning in determining healthcare outcomes.
 I was given anonymized data, and using Microsoft Azure Machine Learning software I ran different regressions to find what trends I could.
 In the end I gave a presentation showing the outcomes of the research and regressions and discussed potential applications of my findings.

+### Programming

+I am also a capable programmer, with a variety of languages, with various applications at my disposal.

 <!-- <span class="image left"><img src="{{ "/images/pic05.jpg" | absolute_url }}" alt="" /></span> -->
 <!-- <div class="box">
   <p>